COSCUP/COSCUP-Volunteer/docs_dev/docs/dev-beginners.md

     curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python3 -

-After the poetry is installed, run
+After the poetry is installed, you could run `poetry install` to install the packages at local.

 ### libmemcached (optional)